hilmannhilmi/Planet_Fitness_Stock_Market_Prediction_Machine_Learning/README.md

 # Methodology
 The project follows these key steps:

-Data Visualization: Plotting the historical adjusted closing prices.
-Data Splitting: Dividing the data into training and testing sets based on date ranges.
-The first four years are used for training, and the fifth year is used for testing.
+Data Visualization: Plotting the historical adjusted closing prices. /n Data Splitting: Dividing the data into training and testing sets based on date ranges.
+The first four years are used for training, and the fifth year is used for testing./n
 Model Training: Training a Linear Regression model to understand the relationship between the year and adjusted closing price.
 Prediction: Making predictions for the fifth year using the trained model.
 Evaluation: Calculating the Mean Squared Error (MSE) to evaluate the model's accuracy.